-While in his 20s, Craven also drifted into acting coaching.
-After his peers recognized his talent for helping them prepare for auditions, they encouraged him to start an acting class.
+While in his 20s, Craven drifted into acting coaching, too.
+His peers recognized his talent for helping them prepare for auditions and encouraged him to start an acting class.
 He also founded Mitch and Murray Productions and has directed both plays and short films for the production company.
 The newest addition to his resume is playwright, a career trajectory that can be traced back to one heartbreaking visit to a doctor’s office.

 The year was 2016, and Craven had been called in to speak to his parents’ physician.
 “You need to get your mom tested.
 I think she has Alzheimer’s,” the doctor told him.
 Craven says it was a lightbulb moment, when his mother’s increasingly erratic behaviour—such as calling the police repeatedly to report a non-existent intruder—suddenly made sense.
 But then the doctor dropped a second bombshell: “I think your dad’s headed down that path, too.”
 Craven pulled over on the way home from the doctor’s office and bawled.